 The executive elite school is the only school where bells do not demarcate the periods of time.
-The two fifth grade teachers were very strict about changing classes on schedule, however, as specific plans for each session had been made.
+The two fifth-grade teachers were very strict about changing classes on schedule, however, as specific plans for each session had been made.
 The teachers attempted to keep tight control over the children during lessons, and the children were sometimes flippant, boisterous, and occasionally rude.
-However, the children may be brought into line by reminding them that "it is up to you."
-"You must control yourself," "you are responsible for your work," you must "set your priorities."
+However, the children may be brought into line by reminding them that "It is up to you."
+"You must control yourself," "you are responsible for your work," you must "set your own priorities."
 One teacher told a child, "You are the only driver of your car-and only you can regulate your speed."
 A new teacher complained to the observer that she had thought "these children" would have more control.

 While strict attention to the lesson at hand is required, the teachers make relatively little attempt to regulate the movement of the children at other times.
-For example, except for the kindergartners, the children in this school do not have to wait for the bell to ring in the morning; they may go to their classroom when they arrive at school.
+For example, except for the kindergartners the children in this school do not have to wait for the bell to ring in the morning; they may go to their classroom when they arrive at school.
 Fifth graders often came early to read, to finish work, or to catch up.
-After the first two months of school the fifth grade teachers did not line the children up to change classes or to go to gym, etc., but, when the children were ready and quiet, they were told they could go-sometimes without the teachers.
+After the first two months of school, the fifth-grade teachers did not line the children up to change classes or to go to gym, and so on, but, when the children were ready and quiet, they were told they could go--sometimes without the teachers.

 In the classroom, the children could get materials when they needed them and took what they needed from closets and from the teacher's desk.
 They were in charge of the office at lunchtime.
 During class they did not have to sign out or ask permission to leave the room; they just got up and left.
 Because of the pressure to get work done, however, they did not leave the room very often.
-The teachers were very polite to the children, and the investigator heard no sarcasm, no nasty remarks, always called them by name.
-The teachers were expected to be available before school, and for part of their lunch time to provide extra help if needed.
+The teachers were very polite to the children, and the investigator heard no sarcasm, no nasty remarks, and few direct orders.
+The teachers never called the children "honey" or "dear" but always called them by name.
+The teachers were expected to be available before school, after school, and for part of their lunchtime to provide extra help if needed.